maxmatkovski/Predicting-Water-Potability/README.md

 ![Image](Images/balanced-bar-graph.png)

+Our dataset is now balanced with a 50-50 representation of each type of class.
+However, due to our use of undersampling our data set now is **21.97% smaller** than it used to be.
+This may have an affect on our model performance which we will assess later.

-Checking for a correlation between different variables.
+#### Checking for a correlation between different variables.

 ![Image](Images/pairplot.png)